agmoss/Kent_Energy_Data/README.md

 ## Deployment

 This system can be deployed on a remote MySQL instance.
-Ensure the port 3306 is open on your system and that your MySQL server is bound to the servers IP address.
+Ensure the port 3306 is open on your system and that your MySQL server is bound to the IP address of the server.

 ## Built With